Annzstbl/MMOT/TrackByQuery/MeMOTR/README.md

 ##  Inference

-After training, run inference using the corresponding predict configuration:
+After training, run inference using the corresponding predict configuration.
+You need to change the `OUTPUTS_DIR` and `SUBMIT_DIR` in predicting yaml.

 ```bash
 python main.py --config-path ./configs_mmot/predict_8ch_3d.yaml